 - Let the venting naturally release for 5 minutes, then move the Pressure Release to Venting to release any remaining steam.

 - Open the pot and turn to Sauté mode again.
-Add the salt and sauté for 3-4 minutes, stirring often to smooth out and thicken the dal.
+Add the salt and ghee and sauté for 2-3 minutes, stirring often to smooth out and thicken the dal.
 Press Cancel to turn off the Instant Pot.

-- Add ghee, chopped cilantro, lemon juice, and garam masala, if using.
+- Add chopped cilantro, lemon juice, and garam masala (if using).
 Give it a stir.